hazeez/study/docs/statistics/Inferential_stats_basics.md

 S^2 \space \space \space \overrightarrow{estimates} \space \space \space  \sigma^2
 $$

+i.e the sample mean estimates the population mean and the sample variance estimates the population variance.

 ## Confidence levels and confidence intervals

 To understand confidence level and confidence intervals, we will need to understand what a population distribution and a sampling distribution is.

 ### Population distribution

-The population is the entire set of values/data points that we are interested in.
+The population is the _entire set of values/data points_ that we are interested in.
 For example, if we know the age of all Indian residents, it is called the population.

 The population characteristics are mean $\mu$, standard deviation $\sigma$, median, percentiles, etc.